codegeek004/django_tutorial/README.md

         asgi.py
         wsgi.py
 ```
 By default there are these files in the project.
-You can create multiple applications in django all at once\n. lets look at them one by onr
+You can create multiple applications in django all at once.<br / >
+ldknwkejb